 Admit the setback.
 Denial is the worst thing you can do when life has served you the poo-poo platter.
-Express appropriate anger if you need to, call your best friend and whine if needed, but do not ignore the problem!
-Accept, and then intentionally release the pointless draining anger that can keep you in a frustrated feedback loop.
+Express appropriate anger if you need to, call your best friend, and whine if needed, but do not ignore the problem!
+Accept, then intentionally release the pointless, draining anger that can keep you in a frustrated feedback loop.

 - Remember: everyone is human; all humans make mistakes.
 It’s bananas for us to expect perfection from ourselves every single time.
 Make a choice to accept the circumstances so you are able to focus on solving the issue.